Productive use of Loady for stable, automatable logistics processes in just a few steps

 Typical contents of such a project are:

-- Onboarding of locations and charging points
+- Onboarding of locations and loading points

 - Structuring products and product categories